IGO shares shed 78% in less than 2 years, but are up 40% in 2025! Dead cat bounce or legitimate rebound?

 Other problems

 There have been a few other matters that haven’t helped IGO.
 Long-time boss Peter Braford died in October 2022, a big blow to the company given how long he successfully led the company.
-A permanent replacement was only found in January in former Rio Tinto executive Ivan Vella.
-It will take some time for him to prove himself in the role in the eyes of investors.
+A permanent replacement was only found in January 2024 in former Rio Tinto executive Ivan Vella.
+It was always going to take some time for him to prove himself in the role in the eyes of investors.
 He has ambitions to diversify the company away from nickel and build a copper division.

 Investors are also remembering that IGO is only in Greenbushes as a minority JV-partner.
 It has to pay royalties on the agreed mechanism when other industry players not in JVs do not, has no marketing rights and is at the mercy of Tianqi’s discretion as to whether or not it gets dividends – a fact highlighted when IGO didn’t even get a dividend for the December quarter of 2023.
 It is essentially a passenger.
 A passenger on the train that is the best hard rock lithium project in the world…but it is a passenger nonetheless.